pantheon-systems/documentation/source/docs/articles/going-live.md

   - going-live
 keywords: site launch, launch, pantheon, new site, best practices, going live
 ---
-Congratulations, you're almost ready to launch your site on Pantheon!
-For Enterprise clients, our dedicated launch team guides you through these steps during the onboarding process.
-However, we have written this guide so that our self service clients can follow the same best practices for going live.
+For Enterprise clients, our dedicated launch team guides you through the following checklist during the onboarding process.
+However, self service clients on any plan can follow the same best practices for going live.

 We recommend that you **prepare the Live environment at least 24 hours before your launch**.
 If you rush a launch,  the probability of avoidable mistakes and problems will increase.